coder109/ToyML/README.md

 **ToyML** is a lightweight machine learning library built for educational purposes and fun implemented in C only.

+ToyML draws inspiration from PyTorch's design philosophy and tensor operations.
+To ensure correctness, all test cases are validated against PyTorch's reference implementations.

 ⚠️ **Note:** This is not a production-ready library.
 Use it for learning and experimentation only.

 ## Tensor